Casa da Cuca

 at the beach of Afife and spend a day in the water on this fantastic stretch of unspoilt coastline, a much sought after spot for keen surfers.

-At the Axis Golf club in Ponte de Lima, an 18 hole course just a short drive from the house.
+Play Golf at the Axis Golf club in Ponte de Lima, an 18 hole course just a short drive from the house...

 |Ponte de Lima||10 mins|